ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Evaluation Result

 \subsection{Performance Evaluation with Previous NMP Designs}

-We evaluate ProactivePIM's throughput against prior PIM systems, RecNMP, TRiM-G, and SPACE, using HBM2 as the base memory architecture with a consistent subtable mapping strategy for fair comparison.
-TensorDIMM is excluded as its configuration in HBM2 results in inefficient memory access below the granularity threshold.
-Figure \ref{fig:Perf_eval_NMPs} (a) shows the relative speedup of each previous work normalized to the RecNMP for each algorithm, where embedding size ranges from 128B to 512B.
-When 512B embedding size, Proact\_T achieves $4\times$, $4.7\times$, $4.9\times$ speedup compared to each configuration in TT-Rec.
-The result is similar to the QR trick.
-ProactivePIM's achievement comes from efficient cache utilization by leveraging intra-GnR locality and subtable mapping strategy.
-The impact gets more significant for large dimensions due to increased data reads per bg-PIM.
+To demonstrate the effectiveness of our proposal, we compare the throughput and energy consumption performance of ProactivePIM over prior PIM systems, RecNMP, TRiM-G, and SPACE.
+For a fair comparision, all configurations utilize HBM2 as the base memory architecture and employ all optimization techniques without a table-wise prefetch, as it requires an extra SRAM cache within the NMP/PIM architecture.
+TensorDIMM is excluded in this experiment as its configuration in HBM2 results in inefficient memory access below the memory access granularity.
+Figure \ref{fig:design_optimization_perf_impact} (c) and (d) shows the relative speedup of each previous work normalized to RecNMP for each algorithm, where embedding size ranges from 128B to 512B.
+When using criteo dataset, Proact\_T achieves $2.22\times$, $1.23\times$, $1.45\times$ speedup over RecNMP, TRiM, and SPACE for QR-trick and improvements of $2.15\times$, $1.41\times$, $1.49\times$ for TT-Rec under the same configurations for an embedding size of 512B.
+The results are similar for MIX1 dataset, where the speedup is $2\times$, $1.4\times$, $1.41\times$ for QR-trick and $1.76\times$, $1.51\times$, $1.52\times$ for TT-Rec.
+The superior performance of ProactivePIM results from efficient cache utilization by leveraging intra-GnR locality.
+The impact becomes more significant for large dimensions owing to the increased number of data reads per bg-PIM.

-Figure \ref{fig:Perf_eval_NMPs} (b) depicts the relative energy consumption of prior works and ProactivePIM, which are normalized to the result of RecNMP.
-To properly measure the energy efficiency of the HBM-DIMM architecture over DIMM, two DIMMs are utilized across systems.
-Energy consumption is saved 54.1\%, 53\%, and 52\% compared to RecNMP, TRiM-G and SPACE when mapping strategy is applied.
-The energy efficiency comes from the decreased access due to SRAM cache, along with the reduction in static energy from shorter inference time.
+Figure \ref{fig:design_optimization_perf_impact} (e) depicts the relative energy consumption of prior works and ProactivePIM, which are normalized to the result of RecNMP.
+To properly measure the energy efficiency of the HBM-DIMM architecture over DIMM, two DIMMs are utilized across the systems.
+Energy consumption is reduced by 54.1\%, 53\%, and 52\% compared to RecNMP, TRiM-G and SPACE when the mapping strategy is applied.
+The energy efficiency comes from the decreased access owing to the SRAM cache, along with the reduction in static energy from a shorter inference time and the power efficiency of HBM2 over DDR4 \cite{tran2016era}.